 What do the sold homes implicate?

-I use Python to calculate the numbers of bedrooms and sold price so as to observe any relationship between the number and price.
-I came up with four numbers for the sold price: mean, median, minimum and maximum.
+I use Python to calculate the number of bedrooms and sold price so as to observe any relationship between the number and price.
+I came up with four numbers for the sold price: mean, median, minimum, and maximum.
 The graph below shows sold prices with different numbers of bedrooms.

 3-bedroom homes are the most popular among sales, with 1,936 sold.
 While 3-bedroom homes have a median price of $734,000, the mean is slightly higher than the median, which says more 3-bedroom homes are sold at a higher price (implies they are less affordable.)
 The second most popular home type is 2-bedroom homes with 1,577 sold at a median price of $600,000.
 Next comes the 4-bedroom homes with 892 sold at a median price of $823,000.